kdonnay/meltt/README.md

 # Usage

 For the following, we'll use some (fake) Maryland car crash data.
 These data simulate three separate lists intent on capturing the same thing: car crashes in the state of Maryland for January 2012.
-Each data set differs in how it codes information on the "at-fault" car's color, make, and the type of accident.
+Each data set differs in how it codes information on the perpetrating car's color, make, and the type of accident.

 ```R
 data("crashMD") # Load in Example data